Moor Crichel

-Moor Crichel (/ˈkrɪtʃəl/) is a village and former civil parish, now in the parish of Crichel, in East Dorset, England situated on Cranborne Chase five miles east of Blandford Forum.
+Moor Crichel (/ˈkrɪtʃəl/) is a village and former civil parish, now in the parish of Crichel, in Dorset, England situated on Cranborne Chase five miles east of Blandford Forum.
 The civil parish includes the hamlet of Manswood notable for a terrace of twelve thatched cottages.
 Dorset County Council's 2013 estimate of the parish population is 140.
 In the 2001 census the parish had a population of 180.
 In the 2011 census the population of Moor Crichel parish combined with the neighbouring parish of Long Crichel was 246 (figures have not been released for Moor Crichel separately).
 The civil parish was abolished on 1 April 2015 and merged with Long Crichel to form Crichel.

+Etymology

+The name of Moor Crichel is first attested in the Domesday Book of 1086 as Circel, with forms such as Crechel attested from 1204 onwards.
+This name comes from the Common Brittonic word *crüg ("mound, hill, barrow"), compounded with the Old English word hyll, meaning the same thing: this Old English element was added to the name after Old English became the dominant language in the area and the Brittonic name of the settlement was no longer understood.
+The addition of moor, to distinguish the settlement from Long Crichel, is first attested in 1212, in the form Mor Kerchel(l); this refers to the marshy ground beside the River Allen where Moor Crichel stands.

+Near to Moor Crichel is Chetterwood, the first element of which is also Brittonic, in this case the word that survives in modern Welsh as coed ("wood").
+The second element may come from the word that in Welsh today is troed ("foot").

 History

 At first, Moor Crichel was made up of two original settlements with different pieces of land attached to them.
 These two settlements were Little Crichel towards the northwest of the parish where the village was close to Norwood Park; and Moor Crichel (More Crichel) in the southeast of the parish which was close to the church of St. Mary until the latter part of the 18th Century.
 After this time, to make way for the extension of the park of Crichel House, the settlements were cleared and many of the inhabitants moved on to nearby Witchampton.
 Manswood to the west of the parish may be connected to the medieval settlement Chetterwood from 1215, although the earliest building there now is a farmhouse dated 1725.

-Moor Crichel is mentioned in the Domesday Book and is said to have had 38.3 households.
+In the Domesday Book, Moor Crichel is said to have had 38.3 households.
 The Lord in 1066 was King Edward but this changed in 1086 to King William who was also the tenant-in-chief for 1086.